 The Orange County Employees Retirement System is considered a "qualified" plan under federal tax laws.
 Federal tax laws set limits on the amount of benefits you can receive from a qualified plan.
-If you became a member of the System on or after January 1, 1996, you will be subject to limitations outlined in sections of the Internal Revenue Code, including Section 415 limits.
+If you became a member of the System on or after January 1, 1990, you will be subject to limitations outlined in sections of the Internal Revenue Code, including Section 415 limits.
 These limits may affect certain highly paid or long-service members, certain members receiving disability benefits, or certain beneficiaries receiving survivor benefits.
 If the limits affect your benefits, you will be notified by Member Services.
 For Legacy members who are affected by the limit, you will still receive your total retirement allowance, but some of it will be paid by OCERS and some will be paid through a replacement benefit plan established by your former employer.
-For PEPRA members, PEPRA prohibits a replacement benefit up to the IRS limit.
+For PEPRA Compli- ant members, PEPRA prohibits a replacement benefit plan and therefore, your benefit will be capped.
+PEPRA members will only receive a retirement benefit up to the IRS limit.
 Any excess amount is forfeited.
 For all members, the IRS also places a limit on the amount of compensation OCERS can consider when calculating a member's Final Average Salary.

-For Legacy members the maximum monthly base retirement allowance (excluding cost-of-living allowance) you can receive cannot exceed 100% of your Final Average Salary.
+For Legacy members the maximum monthly base retirement allowance (excluding cost-of- living allowance) you can receive cannot exceed 100% of your Final Average Salary.
 For more information on benefit limits please go to Tax Information on OCERS' website.